Thank you for reading our post, please rate this article at the end.

 - Drain the jars and pour the meat out into a bowl.

-- Add spices or flavors to your taste.
+- You can add spices or flavors to your taste.
 The original recipe suggests mayo, chopped onion, sweet relish, black pepper, sour cream, and dill.

-The main idea of this particular recipe is to get rid of the bones with pressure cooking.
+The main idea of this particular recipe is to get rid of the bones by using pressure cooking.

-We suggest that you remove as many bones from the fish as possible before placing it in your smoker or grill.
+We suggest removing as many bones from the fish as possible before placing it in your smoker or grill.
 Remove as many bones as you can without destroying the meat.
 If you do this, you should be able to ensure that pressure cooking indeed eliminates all the bones.

 For the recipe of ladyfish cake, you’ll need the following ingredients: